Craps: Rules of play

 Each casino may set which bets are offered and different payouts for them, though a core set of bets and payouts is typical.
 Players take turns rolling two dice and whoever is throwing the dice is called the "shooter".
 Players can bet on the various options by placing chips directly on the appropriately-marked sections of the layout, or asking the base dealer or stickman to do so, depending on which bet is being made.

-While acting as the shooter, a player must have a bet on the "Pass" line and/or the "Don't Pass" line.
-"Pass" and "Don't Pass" are sometimes called "Win" and "Don't Win" or "Right" and "Wrong" bets.
-The game is played in rounds and these "Pass" and "Don't Pass" bets are betting on the outcome of a round.
+While acting as the shooter, a player must have a bet on either the "Pass" or the "Don't Pass" line or both.
+"Pass" and "Don't Pass" are sometimes called "Win" and "Lose", "Do" and "Don't", or "Right" and "Wrong".
+The game is played in rounds and these "Pass" and "Don't Pass" bets are betting on the outcome of a single round.
 The shooter is presented with multiple dice (typically five) by the "stickman", and must choose two for the round.
 The remaining dice are returned to the stickman's bowl and are not used.

+Each round has two phases: "come-out" and "point".
+Dice are passed to the left.